Konstanty Wasyl Ostrogski: Cultural activities

-Prince Ostrogski was of Eastern Orthodox faith and he was active in supporting the Orthodox Church (see Union of Brest).
+Prince Ostrogski was of Eastern Orthodox faith and was active in supporting the Orthodox Church.
 He was also a promoter of Eastern Christian culture in the Polish–Lithuanian Commonwealth.
+In 1574, Jesuit priest Piotr Skarga challenged the prince by dedicating to him the treatise On the Unity of God's Church Under One Pastor.
+This provoked a response from Ruthenian scholars, and starting from 1578 a printing house was established by Ostrogski, producing theological literature directed against the possible union of Orthodox and Catholic churches.

-Around 1576 he established the Ostroh Academy, a wellregarded humanist educational and scholarship institution, with the instruction in Greek, Latin and Old Church Slavonic languages.
-In 1581, the academy produced and published the Ostroh Bible, the first complete printed edition of the Bible in Old Church Slavonic.
-While Konstanty Wasyl Ostrogski was the proponent of the Eastern Orthodox religion, his son Janusz Ostrogski converted to Roman Catholicism.
+Around 1576, Ostrogski established the Ostroh Academy, a wellregarded humanist educational and scholarship institution, with the instruction in Greek, Latin and Old Church Slavonic languages.
+The sum for the school's foundation was donated by Ostrogski's niece Halszka.
+In 1581, the academy produced and published the Ostroh Bible, the first complete printed edition of the Bible in Old Church Slavonic, which was edited by Ivan Fedorov.
+In 1595-1596 the academy was headed by Cyril Lucaris, the future Patriarch of Alexandria and Constantinople.
+During the early 17th century, Ostroh Academy served as one of the main centres of Greek studies in the Commonwealth.